 Performance Attribute Discussion Rail Operations Participant Feedback - No comments provided.
 Discussion - This alternative concept only addresses freight and service.
 Additional efforts would be needed to determine an alignment for passenger rail within the LOSSAN corridor.
 Discussion - The development of a new freight rail alignment on I-15 is not compatible with the California State Rail Plan and SANDAG's Regional Plan.
 Discussion - BNSF Railway has a legal right to operate freight trains along the LOSSAN corridor per its Shared Use Agreement with NCTD.
 Construction Impacts Participant Feedback - This option could potentially reduce construction impacts on the City of Del Mar, if the LOSSAN alignment allows for more flexible design requirements focused solely on passenger use without freight.
 For example, the vertical profile can be improved without the 2% design requirement.
-Discussion - Removing freight from the LOSSAN alignment would allow a potential increase in grade from 2.0 to 3.0 percent.
-Discussion - The footprint of construction impacts would be enlarged along the I-215 and I-15 corridors for approximately 75 miles.
+Discussion - Removing freight from the LOSSAN alignment would allow a potential increase in grade from 2.0 to 3.0 percent. corridors for approximately 75 miles.
 Schedule - Construction schedules have not been developed for any of the alternative concepts.
 This alternative concept would require significant planning, environmental clearance, funding, and construction activities and complex construction phasing along a 75-mile corridor.
-It is anticipated that the construction duration for this alternative, which were estimated to be approximately seven years.
+It is anticipated that the construction duration for this alternative concept would be substantially longer than the duration of previously studied alternatives, which were estimated to be approximately seven years.